Beatrice Wellington: Early life

-Beatrice Gonzales was a Quaker who was born on 15 June 1907 in Canada.
+Beatrice Gonzales was a Quaker who was born on 15 June 1907 in Vancouver, British Columbia, Canada.
 Her father abandoned the family when she was young and her stepfather, George Wellington, insisted over her objections that Beatrice adopt his last name.
 When she applied for her first Canadian passport to travel abroad he made sure her last name was listed as Wellington, something she resented for many years.
 Before she died, while teaching in Edmonton, Alberta, she changed her name back to Gonzales.
 Wellington enrolled at the University of British Columbia at the age of 17, and was a 1927 graduate in English and History.
 She took a job teaching at Point Grey Junior High School (1928–1931) and then high school in Chilliwack (1931–1936).

-Czechoslovakia
+Resistance against the Nazis (Czechoslovakia)

 The accession to power of Adolf Hitler and the Nazi party in Germany in 1933 began the flight of refugees, mostly communists, Social Democrats, and Jews to Czechoslovakia.
-The flow of refugees increased after the Munich Agreement which ceded to Germany the region of Czechoslovakia known as the Sudetenland, Kristalnacht, the anti-Jewish riots in Germany on 9–10 November 1938, stimulated the flight of Jewish refugees.
+The flow of refugees increased after the Munich Agreement, which ceded to Germany the region of Czechoslovakia known as the Sudetenland; Kristalnacht, the anti-Jewish riots in Germany on 9–10 November 1938, stimulated the flight of Jewish refugees.

 In November 1938, the number of registered refugees in Czechoslovakia was 92,000.
 An additional 150,000, mostly Jews, were unregistered, fearing that registering and identification would make them targets in a country increasingly under Nazi control.

 To see for herself the nature of the growing conflicts in Europe in the mid-1930s, Wellington took a year's leave of absence from teaching and went to Geneva, Switzerland, though the details of her employment remain obscure.
 A 1938 report from a Vancouver newspaper said that she "was appointed to take charge of a YWCA summer camp in Czechoslovakia.

-Arriving in Prague during the fall of 1938, Wellington procured false documents, visas, and forged exit permits which permitted refugee and endangered Czech families to leave the country.
-How she accomplished this is unclear.
-She was connected with the Czech Refugee Institute which was involved with Jewish emigration.
+Arriving in Prague during the fall of 1938, Wellington procured false documents, visas, and forged exit permits which allowed refugee and endangered Czech families to leave the country.
+How she accomplished this is unclear and less widely known.
+Compare with the efforts of Nicholas Winton, who was the last living member of the group and whose anti-Nazi activities have been the focus of several documentaries and films (e.g., One Life from 2023).
+Wellington was, however, also intricately connected with the Czech Refugee Institute which was involved with Jewish emigration.
 For example, on 25 December 1938, she told a Unitarian minister, H. J. McLachlan, that the Institute had just arranged for 149 Czech refugees to emigrate to Paraguay.
 On 21 January 1939, she is recorded as having attended a meeting of the British Committee on Refugees from Czechoslovakia (BCRC).